kimmykimkw/font_inspector/documentation/project_guide.md

 ## Project Overview

 Font Inspector is a **Desktop Application** built with Electron that analyzes websites and reports which font files are downloaded and actively used.
-The tool utilizes a headless browser to inspect the network requests of a given website, filters font-related assets, and provides insights by comparing CSS declarations with actual applied fonts.
+The tool utilizes a headless browser to inspect the network requests of a given website, filters font-related assets, and provides insights by comparing CSS declarations with actual applied fonts. **Advanced Font Compliance Features** include comprehensive font metadata extraction that identifies font foundries, copyright information, licensing terms, and embedding permissions to support legal compliance auditing.
 The app supports both individual website inspections and projects containing multiple websites, offering a user-friendly desktop interface, robust backend inspection, and native macOS integration with proper permission handling.

 **Authentication**: The app requires Google authentication to ensure user data privacy and personalized experience.
 Each user's inspections, projects, and history are completely isolated from other users.
 Access to the application is controlled through an admin-managed approval system with granular permission controls and usage limits.